moistToiletPaper42/Moistys-Forked-Discord-Chat-Relay/README.md

 ![Simple Style](https://infra.s-ul.eu/75UIvxUK)

 If you are looking to use this plugin purely to log chats, I recommend using the simple style.
 While it may not be as pretty as the other option, it makes searching SteamIDs in Discord possible.

+## Server Commands:

+`discord`:
+- **Syntax:** `discord <message> [webhook*]`
+- **Description:** Sends a message to Discord using the specified webhook.
+If no webhook is specified, the default webhook will be used. \*`webhook` is an optional argument and should be wrapped in quotes as Source Mod parses ":" as an individual argument.

 ## How to Install: